 Calvo and Reinhart (2000) first described this phenomenon and dubbed it a “fear of floating”.
 The fear manifests itself through mild exchange rate fluctuations, but also high-interest rates and reserve volatilities in emerging market countries.
 According to the authors, as many as 76.4% of the emerging economies classified as free floaters are affected.

 Calvo and Reinhart (2000) constructed Calvo-Reinhart Fear of Floating Index (C-R Index) that puts exchange rate volatility in relation to the variability of the policy instruments (nominal interest rate and official reserves).
 A low value of the index would indicate a country with high “fear of floating”.
 Despite the fact that the C-R Index is very far from being a perfect indicator of the “fear of floating”, it still provides some information about the attitude of a central bank toward the volatility of the exchange rate.

-We discover that C-R index was close to zero for all of these countries even in the time of the devaluation wave during the latest regional crisis.
+We discover that the C-R index was close to zero for all of these countries even in the time of the devaluation wave during the latest regional crisis.

 However, even after moving to a floating exchange rate regime in 2015 Azerbaijan’s “fear of floating” index was not much different from that of Armenia and Georgia.

 It is also notable that during the recent regional crisis Georgia was the least “fearful” country, letting its currency float more than the neighbors did.

 If we separately observe the components of the fear of floating index, we discover that the exchange rate is the least volatile variable in a majority of cases, while policy rates have the highest volatility, especially for the Georgian economy.

 WHY DO COUNTRIES FEAR FLOATING?